Alex-Quinn/alexqu.in/about.md

 Hi!

 <p>
 I'm a software engineer focused on finding elegant solutions to complex problems.
-I work primarily as a backend web enginner with expertise in <b>highly available systems, application scaling, and data administration.</b>
+I work primarily as a backend web engineer with expertise in <b>highly available systems, application scaling, and data administration.</b>
 </p>

 <p>